ovinc/imgseries/README.md

 `GreyLevel`: average grey level analysis in image series
 --------------------------------------------------------

-Follow the average grey level (brightness) of one or more selected zones on the image sequence.
+Follow the average grey level (brightness) of one or more selected zones (default: whole image) on the image sequence.
 The `GreyLevel` class accepts an image sequence (`ImgSeries` type, see above) as an input parameter.
 See also docstrings and the notebook with examples and details: *Analysis_GreyLevel.ipynb*

 ```python